 - Automate as much as possible.
 Set up direct debits and standing orders for as many things as possible.
 Think about childrens' clubs, school lunches and credit card payments as well as the normal phone/utility payments.

 - Use 2 current accounts.
 One for bills, one for spending.
 This is life-changing!

 - Use banking apps, if you don't already.
 They are amazing for checking your balance on the go, and for making quick payments and transfers.

 If you would like more time-saving money tips, then you can find them here.

 How many times do we read things online and think "that's a good idea", but never actually do anything about it?

 Look at all the suggestions above and in the linked blog posts, choose the ones that you like best, and then get started!
 If you can do one task a day for the next week, then you will find that, over time, you will have more money in your pocket!

 I hope that this helps you to start to make some positive changes in your financial life and inspires you to be in charge of your own future.

-Please also come and join me in my women’s only Your Money Sorted Facebook group, where I offer tips and inspiration for making the most of your money.
+Please also come and join my Your Money Sorted group, where we chat about money and I share tips and inspiration for making the most of your money.